 Saint Joseph adores the newborn Jesus

-In the background, sleeping shepherds by the fire are visible.
-One, keeping guard, has his back turned, illuminated by the moonlight.
-The shepherd was also King David, from whose lineage the Saviour was to come.
-The shepherds–representatives of a profession regarded by the Jews as unclean–are the first to receive the message of the coming of the long-awaited Messiah.
+In the background, sleeping shepherds are visible by a fire.
+One, keeping watch, is turned away, illuminated by the moonlight.
+King David, from whose lineage the Savior was to come, was also a shepherd.
+The shepherds—representatives of a profession considered unclean by the Jews—are the first to be told of the arrival of the long-awaited Messiah.

 Gigapixels